Watchsafe/web3ium-rs/README.md

 - Account management
   - Create an account with a mnemonic phrase
   - Create an account with a private key
-- Transaction signing
+- Transaction sign
   - Support for Legacy transactions
   - Support for EIP1559 transactions
-- Message signing
+- Message sign
-  - EIP191 signing
+  - EIP191 sign
-  - EIP712 typed data signing
+  - EIP712 typed data sign
 - DEX interface support
   - Uniswap V2
   - Kyber